 Alzheimer’s Disease 101: What You Need to Know to Be Prepared

-What is Alzheimer’s Disease?
+Who is Impacted by Alzheimer’s Disease?

 The estimated number of American’s living with an Alzheimer’s Disease (AD) diagnosis is 6.2 million aged 65 or older.
 Current projections estimate that by 2050, 12.7 million 65 plus-year-old Americans will have Alzheimer’s.
 These numbers only account for doctor-diagnosed patients.
 The reality is that more older Americans may have early stages of Alzheimer’s Disease while just existing amidst their family system without proper medical diagnosis and care.

 Currently, Alzheimer’s Disease ranks as the sixth leading cause of all US deaths and is the most common form of dementia, with a range of 60 to 80 percent of all diagnosed dementia cases.
 During the COVID-19 pandemic, Alzheimer’s and other dementia deaths have increased by 16 percent.
 While there is no known cure for AD, there are lifestyles you can adopt and other steps to take that may help reduce the risk of developing Alzheimer’s Disease.

 Eating a healthy, well-balanced diet and maintaining a healthy body mass index (BMI) along with regular exercise is a great place to start.
 Limiting alcohol consumption and ultimately giving up smoking will also benefit your cognitive skills and promote a healthy, aging brain.
 Regular visits to your doctor to keep your blood pressure in check and receive cognitive assessments can also lower the risk of developing Alzheimer’s Disease.